N.J. Admin. Code § 19:9-2.6

 13. Bidders for surplus real property shall submit with their bids an executed contract in the form approved by the Authority offering to purchase the surplus real property for the bid price pursuant to the terms set forth in the contract.

-15. Any correction of an entry made on the Request for Bid Form or Quotation Form is to be initialed by the party signing the bid.
+14. Any correction of an entry made to a bid shall be initialed by the bidder.

-16. Bidders may withdraw bids, or withdraw and resubmit bids, at any time prior to the scheduled time of the public opening.
-A duly authorized representative of the bidding firm must sign for the withdrawal of bids submitted as paper bids.
+15. Bidders may withdraw bids, or withdraw and resubmit bids, at any time prior to the scheduled time of the public opening.
+A duly authorized representative shall sign for the withdrawal of paper bids.
 Paper bids so withdrawn shall be returned to the bidders unopened.
 Electronic bids may be withdrawn pursuant to the electronic bidding procedures set forth by the Authority.
 Any bid that is received by the Authority at the date and time established for bid opening will be deemed to have been submitted intentionally.

 (e) The following general terms and conditions apply to the sale of surplus real property and surplus personal property: